 - who bought the cabbages?

 - who put more fuel in it?

 - who did the research?

 - who did the washing, and washing up?

-- who put out buckets to collect water dripping from the rocks above?
+- who put out buckets to collect water dripping from the rock-ceiling above?

 Your Spleen zang/Energy Organ helps absorb what you eat and takes the nourishment to where it's needed.
 It patrols your body, removing old, dead and diseased tissue.
 It builds your muscles, mends the damage and clears the garbage.

 It keeps things in place!
 That's important as you grow older or weaker.
 Usually young people snore less, the reason being that their (healthy, young) Spleens don't let tissues in nose, mouth and throat get lax.